 In the growing season, hydrate the plant the night before taking cuttings.
 Take a young stem cutting between 4-6 inches long with several sets of leaves attached.
 Make the cut 1/4-inch below one of the sets of leaves.

 Remove the lower leaves to expose the nodes (the spot where the leaves were attached)

 Trim the leaves on the upper part of the stem with clean scissors, cutting off half their leaves.
-This will help the cutting to retain moisture while it's rooting.
+This will help the cutting to retain moisture while they are rooting.

 Dip the end of the cuttings in water, then in a rooting hormone.

 Use a pot with drainage. and place the stem 1-2 inches down into the damp, well-draining, moist potting soil mix amended with peat, perlite and coarse sand.
-Tamp down around the stem securing it.
+Tamp down around the stem to secure.

 Place a clear plastic bag over the cutting to mimic a greenhouse and mist the bag.
-Set it in bright, indirect sunlight while they are rooting.
+Set them in bright, indirect sunlight while they are rooting.

 Check the moisture and humidity each day and add misting to keep the soil moist while the roots establish.

 After 6-8 weeks, roots will begin to establish.
 You can tug onto the stem to ensure the roots are secure.
 Cut a slit in the plastic bag and continue to keep the plant's soil damp until rooting has developed.
 This will help acclimate the plant to normal humidity levels.